jettify/aiomysql_replication/README.rst

 aiomysql_replication (Work in Progress)
 =======================================

-**aiomysql_replication** -- implementation of MySQL replication protocol build on top of aiomysql and PyMySQ for asynico (PEP-3156/tulip).
+**aiomysql_replication** - implementation of MySQL replication protocol build on top of aiomysql and PyMySQL for asynico (PEP-3156/tulip).
 This library is fork of python-mysql-replication_ with asyncio_ support.